skibblenybbles/jquery-platinum/README.md

 // 8
 // 10

-// what about currying? here's a contrived example: var person = {
+// what about currying? here's a contrived example to show how it works: var person = {
     first: "Bob",
     last: "Hope",